Michelle Yeoh dedicates her historic best actress win to mothers everywhere

 She concluded the speech by thanking the Academy, saying, "This is history in the making."

-The Crazy Rich Asians actress has been a prolific action star for over 40 years, since she began her career starring in dozens of Hong Kong martial arts films in the Eighties and Nineties.
-She made her U.S. debut in the 1997 Bond film Tomorrow Never Dies and went on to star in acclaimed films including Crouching Tiger, Hidden Dragon and Shang-Chi and the Legend of the Ten Rings.
+The Crazy Rich Asians actress has been a prolific action star for more than 40 years, starting her career starring in dozens of Hong Kong martial arts movies in the Eighties and Nineties.
+She made her US debut in the 1997 Bond film Tomorrow Never Dies and went on to star in acclaimed productions including Crouching Tiger, Hidden Dragon and Shang-Chi and the Legend of the Ten Rings.

 She's next set to play Madame Morrible in the upcoming film adaptation of Wicked, starring alongside Ariana Grande and Cynthia Erivo.